kyithaw/kyithaw.github.io/README.md

+theme:Foxjungle-theme-cayman
-## Welcome to GitHub Pages
+## Welcome to Kyithaw's homepages!

-You can use the [editor on GitHub](https://github.com/kyithaw/kyithaw.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+description: Feel free to bookmark this to keep an eye on my project updates You can use the [editor on GitHub](https://github.com/kyithaw/kyithaw.github.io/edit/master/README.md) to maintain and preview the content for your website in foxgungle files.

-Whenever you commit to this repository, GitHub Pages will run [Foxjungle](https://Foxjungle.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Foxjungle](https://Foxjungle.com/) to rebuild the pages in your site, from the content in your foxjungle files.

 ### Markdown